Rogelio-Bustamante/ETL_Digital_Onboarding_Funnel_Optimization/README.md

  ### Automate Workflow

- This Job allow us to automaticallly orchestrate the tasks (ETL processes) execution defined in the notebooks made.
-This Job were schedule to run periodically.
+ This job allows us to automatically orchestrate the execution of tasks (ETL processes) defined in the notebooks.
+It is scheduled to run periodically.

   ![alt text](https://github.com/Rogelio-Bustamante/ETL_Digital_Onboarding_Funnel_Optimization/blob/main/Scheduled_Job.png)